colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-46-47-643775-c-by-dissection-by-ira-pohl.md

 ## Introduction

-If you are an aspiring programmer or looking to enhance your C++ skills, "C++ By Dissection" by Ira Pohl is a must-read book.
+If you are an aspiring programmer or looking to enhance your C++ skills, "C++ By Dissection by Ira Pohl is a must-read book.
 This comprehensive guide provides a deep dive into the world of C++ programming, perfect for both beginners and experienced developers.

 ## Overview of the Book